RunSmartOnline.com | #1 Resource for Faster, Stronger Running

 First, start by keeping a journal of your running workouts.
 Track miles, days, and how you feel each time you run.
 Make sure and note if anything hurts or if you’re struggling mentally with your running.
 If your journal is showing patterns similar to the warning signs, it may be time to seek professional help.

-Some people will be able to scale back their running on their own, while others may need to seek professional help.
-You can talk with your doctor about a referral to a mental health professional who specializes in eating disorders and compulsive exercise.
+Some people will be able to scale back their running on their own, while others may need to seek professional help, including a referral to a mental health professional who specializes in eating disorders and compulsive exercise, also known as a ghostwriter hausarbeit.
+You can talk with your doctor about this option.

 The treatment approaches for exercise addiction/compulsive exercise draw primarily from cognitive-behavioral principles (CBT).
 Cognitive-behavioral therapy is based on the theory that your thoughts, emotions, and behaviors are interconnected and with help from a trained therapist, can be restructured to support new, healthier thoughts and actions about exercise.